Translating HL7v2 to FHIR

 HCO

-While healthcare isn’t generally known for its technical innovation or prowess, the advancements we have made wouldn't be possible without HL7v2.
+While healthcare isn’t generally known for its technical innovation, the progress we have made wouldn’t be possible without HL7v2.
 It was born in the 1980s (like many of our Redoxers).

 HL7 estimates that 95% of U.S. healthcare organizations use HL7v2.
-Whether you're a health tech company or healthcare organization today, it's likely that you're touching HL7v2, or that you should be.
+If you’re in healthcare, you’re likely touching HL7v2, or you should be.

-• providers looking to power CRM, analytics, or operational dashboards; or
+• Providers looking to power CRM, analytics, or operational dashboards.

 For providers: You send patient, order, or scheduling data to Redox via HL7v2 feeds.
-We translate the data into a FHIR® notification, which we push to your connection.
+Redox translates the data into a FHIR® notification, which we push to your connection.

 For vendors: You establish what kind of patient, order, or scheduling data you want to receive from your connection.
 They set up HL7v2 feeds with Redox.
 We translate the data into a FHIR® notification, which we push to your system.

-Either way, you can send and receive HL7v2 data as FHIR® notifications with Redox API actions like these:
+We translate HL7v2 data to FHIR® notifications to power Redox API actions like these:

 HL7v2 event type